 Julieann is in consultation with local native nursery Wariapendi to ensure plants chosen for the November planting can thrive in both drought and flooding.
 She is hoping to incorporate Allocasuarina trees for Glossy Black Cockatoos, a selection of Eucalyptus and Leptospermums for smaller native birds.
 Several fences are being built to protect the proposed planting.

 Julieann and Terry are very excited and grateful to be part of the Rotary Adopt a Tree program.
-A re-greening event is planned for 5 November, 2022 when approximately 750 tubestock will be planted.

 David and Pam Kensit graze cattle and sheep on their property, Moorabinda, near Crookwell.
 Their 1600ha (4,000 acre) property which has been in the family for over 100 years is located 3.5 hours from Sydney (2hrs from Canberra).